-Lancashire Constabulary are looking for volunteers to join their Community Road Watch Scheme in the Lune Valley area
+Lancashire Constabulary are looking for volunteers to join their Community Road Watch Scheme.

 Community Road Watch involves police working together with local communities at sites where people are worried about road safety.
 Volunteers are trained by us and work with local officers to address various driving issues including: drivers exceeding the speed limit, use of mobile phones and drivers and passengers not wearing seat belts and/or child restraints.
 The team monitors and records driver behaviour so that action can then be taken.

-This is an excellent opportunity for you to make a real difference to your community and the safety of Lancashire’s residents and visitors.
+This is an excellent opportunity for you to make a real difference to the safety of Lancashire’s residents and visitors.

-• Help to identify offences of failing to wear a seat belt / child restraint and using a mobile phone whilst driving.
+•Help to identify offences of failing to wear a seat belt / child

 We are looking for people who have :-

-Training of a laser gun will be provided.
+Training on the relevant equipment will be provided.